GanaOD/basic_functions_in_c/docs/structure.md

 # level00: repository

-Organisation: numerical
-	more or less corresponding to order of first time working on problem subdirectories for groups of 12
+problems

 docs: 		meta-information on this repository

 # level01 >> problems (numbered sub-directories)

+Organisation: numerical
+	more or less corresponding to order of first time working on problem

+subdirectories:
-current group of 12 as active repo
+	000-143			12^2 with sets of 12

-previous groups are archived

-maybe:
-	upcoming problems in "upcoming"
+	144-399			16^2 with sets of 16